Baked Two-Cheese & Bacon Grits

 - Add water, stock, garlic powder and pepper to bacon drippings; bring to a boil.
 Slowly stir in grits.
 Reduce heat to medium-low; cook, covered, 5-7 minutes or until thickened, stirring occasionally.
 Remove from heat.

-- Add process cheese and butter; stir until melted.
+- Add Velveeta and butter; stir until melted.
 Stir in milk.
 Slowly stir in eggs until blended.
 Transfer to a greased 13x9-in. baking dish.
 Sprinkle with bacon and shredded cheese.
 Bake, uncovered, 40-45 minutes or until edges are golden brown and cheese is melted.
 Let stand 10 minutes before serving.

 Freeze option: Cool unbaked casserole; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove casserole from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Bake grits as directed, increasing time to 50-60 minutes or until heated through and a thermometer inserted in center reads 165°.